 It is very pleasant and joyful for children to swim and play together in the river which is not so deep nor so shallow.

 The dog also seems so happy with children in the river.

 How refreshing it is to enjoy reading over the surface of the river on the hot summer day.

 This guidance site has been produced purely for the convenience of users who may be interested in touring the Japanese countryside, and the greatest effort has been made to realize the reasonablly good accuracy on the content.
 It should be noted, however,that the users or readers of the information contained in this site must make use of it on their own responsibilities and that the founder of this site does not take any responsibility for inconvenience or damage caused by the content of this site.
 It is hoped, however, that the users enjoy staying in Japan and experiencing many things in Japan.

-Kentaro Take who lives at the foot of Tounosu-yama in Hidaka city these thirty years and who loves taking a walk to its summit with his wife and a dog every weekend is posting this web site.It would be greatly appreciated if you kindly send him any opinions, advices or questions on the contents by an e-mail..
+Kentaro Take who lives at the foot of Tounosu-yama in Hidaka city these thirty years and who loves taking a walk to its summit with his wife every weekend is posting this web site.It would be greatly appreciated if you kindly send him any opinions, advices or questions on the contents by an e-mail..